 Failure to comply with these Notices constitutes a criminal offence, and the Council can report the matter to the Procurator Fiscal.

-The Planning Enforcement Charter for Orkney Islands Council is available to download from the ‘Related Downloads’ section on the left hand side.
+The Planning Enforcement Charter for Orkney Islands Council is available to download from the ‘Related Downloads’ section of this page.
 The Charter explains what the Council can and cannot do, the procedures of the planning control system and the standards of service that can be expected when enquiries are made regarding unauthorised development.

 The planning authority is required to keep a public available register of enforcement notices.
 This register contains information on the address of the property to which it relates, a description of the breach of planning control, the type of notice, date the notice was issued/served, date the notice was originally complied with.
 The register does not identify complainants.
 This document is available to download from the 'Related Downloads' section of this page.